Filipino cuisine: Fiesta food

+Bibingka, a rice cake typically baked in clay pots lined with banana leaves.

+Puto bumbong, a purple rice cake traditionally served during Christmas.

 More common at celebrations than in everyday home meals, lumpiang sariwa, or fresh lumpia, is a fresh spring roll that consists of a soft crepe wrapped around a filling that can include strips of kamote (sweet potato), singkamas (jicama), bean sprouts, green beans, cabbage, carrots and meat (often pork).

 It can be served warm or cold and typically with a sweet peanut and garlic sauce.
 Ukoy is shredded papaya combined with small shrimp (and occasionally bean sprouts) and fried to make shrimp patties.
 It is often eaten with vinegar seasoned with garlic, salt and pepper.
 Both lumpiang sariwa and ukoy are often served together in Filipino parties.
 Lumpiang sariwa has Chinese origins, having been derived from popiah.